dmbarbour/glas/docs/GlasZero.md

         'word                   0x776f726400    (symbols for every valid word) "hello"                 (list of ascii bytes; forbids C0, DEL, and '"')

-It is feasible to develop a series of words such that `23 u8` is equivalent to `0x17`.
-The g0 language compiler may evaluate such data statically.
-Strings do not have escape characters but can similarly be post-processed by a subsequent word.
-There is currently no support for embedded records or lists, but those may be constructed programmatically via put and pushr.
+The g0 syntax doesn't support structured data or string escapes, but it is possible to write programs that compose or manipulate data, and a compiler may optimize by static partial evaluation.

 ## Words

 A word in g0 currently must match regex `[a-z][a-z0-9]*('-'[a-z][a-z0-9]*)*`.

 Within a program, a word is immediately compiled by replacing it with the definition.
 This results in a form of static scoping and linking.
 If there is no definition for a word, a warning should be logged and the word is replaced by 'fail' operator.